FAQ on Microdosing

 As far as we can tell, so far, these doses do not interfere with the effects of the medications or vice versa, although they may alleviate the symptoms or the underlying conditions for which you take this medication or supplement.
 If you have specific questions, please reach out to us, and we can try to assist you.

 The one important exception so far to this is lithium, for which we have one possible interaction report.
+However we have other reports that found no problems with microdosing while on lithium.

 SAFETY NOTE: This is not true of higher doses of some psychedelics, especially Ayahausca or any psychedelic containing an MAOI.
 These do affect medications and can be dangerous if used together.
 Please do your research and act cautiously.